SKashyap/BazelStudy/Linting.md

 ```
 https://github.com/RobotLocomotion/drake/blob/master/tools/lint/cpplint.bzl#L45

+Cons: Needs the addition of test rules in every project for the sake of linting.

 ## Steps to integrate linter as a separate server build
  bazel build //allFiles:linter  (rule can have a tag: no-linter , or cpp file can have a tag cpplint: Do not lint)